AustinKelsay/node-backend-walkthrough/README.md

 For the production environment, we're using Postgres as the database client and specifying a connection to a URL stored in the process.env.DATABASE_URL environment variable.
 We're using the same directories for our migrations and seeds.

-### 3.2 Import DBConfig and create a database instance
+### 3.2 Create a database directory and config
-To use the settings from your knexfile.js file in your Express server, you need to import DBConfig and create a database instance.
+To use the settings from your knexfile.js file in your Express server, you need to create a new directory called `db` (the directory our knexfile is referencing) and inside of db add a file called `dbConfig.js` to create a database instance.
 Here's an example:

 ```
 const knex = require('knex');